FMMT666/Worffler-Benchmark/README.md

 I just became curious about the disk-read and string concatenation performance of different programming languages.

-Because the size of the files is in the giga to tera range, the rules are simple:
+Because the size of the files is in the giga to tera range, **they cannot (completely) be loaded into memory**, hence the rules are:

   - read one line from file #1
   - append all lines from file #2
   - print to stdout
   - rewind file #2
   - read next line from #1 and repeat

+Example:

+    FILE1  FILE2

+      a      a
+      b      b
+      c      c
+      d      d

+    RESULT:

+      aa
+      ab
+      ac
+      ad
+      ba
+      bb
+      ...
+      dd

+If you need to buffer something, please make sure it its into memory!

 As it turned out, squeezing every last bit of performance out of the code is the ultimate fun :-)